 - Bridge the gap from education to practice

-- Continue to integrate contemporary practice (competencies) for faculty/students into curricula
+- Integrate contemporary practice (competencies) for faculty/students into curricula

 - Optimize utilization of clinical placements and improve clinical experiences

-- Augment and/or when appropriate, replace clinical rotations through innovative strategies for both placement and through exploration of new models of clinical education
+- Encourage programs to augment and/or when appropriate, replace clinical rotations through innovative strategies and simulation usage

-- Move clinical practicum from a focus on acute care models to care systems
+- Encourage a shift in clinical practicum focus from acute care models to care systems

 Ad Hoc Committees